kristofzerbe/kiko.io/source/_posts/2021/Photo Workflow Re-Thought.md

 ## Step 10

-If you are sure that your local backup was done once, you can safely delete the original SD card, in order to use them for the next time.
+If you are sure that your local backup was done once, you can safely wipe the original SD cards, in order to use them for the next time.